NYULibraries/vagrant-loris/README.md

     http://localhost:9080/loris/

  There is a demo image in the loris image cache.
-The image metadata ca be viewed at,
+The image metadata can be viewed at,

     http://localhost:9080/loris/001.jp2/info.json

 and the image can be viewed at,

     http://localhost:9080/loris/001.jp2/full/640,/0/default.png

+The loris image cache is located at /usr/local/share/images/ on the guest.

 You can resize the image by changing the 5th element of the URL's path like this,